-- Working within a play environment with children and young people (knowledge -4 credits) - 2.
+- 1. Working within a play environment with children and young people (knowledge 4 credits) - 2.
 Playwork principles (knowledge 3 credits) - 3.
 Supporting children and young people's play (knowledge 3 credits) - 4.
 Relationships in the play environment (knowledge 4 credits) - 5.
-Health and safety in the play environment (knowledge 3 credits) - 6.
-The safeguarding and welfare of children and young people in the playenvironment (knowledge 2 credits) - 7.
+Health and safety in the play environment (knowledge 3 credits) - The safeguarding and welfare of children and young people in the playenvironment (knowledge - 2 credits) - 7.
 Developing own playwork and team practice (knowledge 3 credits) - 8.
-Contribute to the health, safety, security and welfare of children and young people using the play environment (competence 5 credits)
+Contribute to the health, safety, security and welfare of children and young peopleusing the play environment (competence 5 credits) - 9.
+Help to improve own practice and the work of the playwork team (competence 4 credits)